mkasari/Ken-Ken/README.md

 # Ken-Ken
-Group Project for COMP 560
+Group Project for COMP 560.
+Completed with Andrew Jacober and Sarah Hand using Python.